ananyapraharaj/UnTangled/README.md

 ## Authors

 - [Vanshika Jain](https://www.github.com/26vanshika)
+  Intern ID - 21548248
+  Sophomore in Electrical Engineering at NIT Rourkela.

 ## Navigation
 I am not sure how do we exactly do this part but the SRIPTask-2.pdf is the quarto file and SRIPTask-2.ipynb is the jupyter notebook.